2b-t/myactuator_rmd/doc/Setup.md

 ## 2. Testing the actuator

-After having connected the actuator you can test it on Linux through the [**SocketCAN command line tools**](https://github.com/linux-can/can-utils).
-An introduction to it can be found [here](https://blog.mbedded.ninja/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux/) as well as [here](https://sgframework.readthedocs.io/en/latest/cantutorial.html).
-On Ubuntu you can install the command-line tools with `sudo apt-get install can-utils`.
+Under Linux we can use [SocketCAN](https://www.kernel.org/doc/html/v5.9/networking/can.html) as part of the Linux kernel for communicating with the actuator.
+Examples written in C displaying its usage, including receive filters, can be found [here](https://github.com/craigpeacock/CAN-Examples).
+Additionally there are command line tools available for it, the [**SocketCAN command line tools**](https://github.com/linux-can/can-utils), that on Ubuntu can be installed with `sudo apt-get install can-utils`.
+An introduction to them can be found [here](https://blog.mbedded.ninja/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux/) as well as [here](https://sgframework.readthedocs.io/en/latest/cantutorial.html).

 After having connected your actuator through the USB adapter you should be able to see it with